EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ```
 ,

-and then try an invalid certificate (for example, you can use same certificate but with the private key from another certificate), you should get
+and then try an valid certificate (for example, you can use same certificate but with the private key from another certificate), you should get

 ```
 {
     "status", "ok",
-    "certified": false
+    "certified": true
 }
 ```

+Note that this api will return the status of user's X509 certificate validation onchain, so you should do an invalid cert check and then do an valid cert check.

 So far, we verified that current `blockchain_assets/contracts/X509/X509.sol` works in the way we expect.